Tag Archives: Information is the Key

 fact

-Your pension is not automatic.
-You must apply for retirement 15 to 90 days before your retirement date.
-Your retirement date is up to you.
 Most NYSLRS members can begin collecting their pension as early as age 55.
-If you retire between age 55 and your full retirement age (62 of 63, depending on your tier and plan), you may face a permanent benefit reduction.
-If you have left public employment though, your benefit won’t increase after you reach full retirement age, so delaying retirement beyond that point can cost you money.
+If you retire between age 55 and your full retirement age (62 or 63, depending on your tier and plan), you may face a permanent benefit reduction.
+If you have left public employment though, your benefit won’t increase after you reach full retirement age so don’t delay filing for retirement beyond that point.

 You can find more answers about your NYSLRS benefits in your retirement plan publication.
 If you have account-specific questions, please message our customer service representatives using our secure contact form.